 With assumptions, readers of the business plan will have a better understanding of the foundation of business and financial statements.
 This will add additional creditability to the whole

 Ask from any settled business owner about his operations.
 These questions will receive a long and lengthy explanation about the policies and processes of the company’s business and procedures.
 Furthermore, the business owner will provide the same description of their business model.

 However, if you ask a startup business with the same questions to describe its future operations, the owner will offer a slightly different version of the business model.
 The main reason for this fluctuation is that there is no proven model for a start-up business.
 Without a proven model, setting a firm description of business operations may be difficult.
 As a result, the business model section of a startup business plan is needed to be written differently as compared to the traditional business plan.

 Any business inherent risk.
 Businesses often face the risk related to the declining economy, changing customer needs, competitive market prices, etc.

-However, start-ups businesses face additional risks because of management inexperience, location risks, and no brand recognition.
+However, start-up businesses face additional risks because of management inexperience, location risks, and no brand recognition.

-In the case of start-ups, businesses need to specifically discuss strategies that may be used to combat potential risks and operations.
+In the case of start-ups, businesses need to specifically discuss strategies that are useful to combat potential risks and operations.

-Start-up business faces a lot of challenges when attempting to enter the market.
-However, specific steps may be taken to improve the chances of gaining market share and company success.
+A Start-up business faces a lot of challenges when attempting to enter the market.
+However, specific steps to improve the chances of gaining market share and company success are necessary.
 In our opinion.
-Using a start-up business plan structure, as compared to a traditional structure, maybe the single most important action a potential business owner may take.
+Using a start-up business plan structure, as compared to a traditional structure, may be the single most important action a potential business owner may take.
 A startup business plan structure can help start-up business owners clearly explain the vision of the company, address potential risk factors, and improve the credibility of their financial statements.